MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 # Use the Azure REST API with Azure Command Line Interface (CLI)

 [Representational State Transfer (REST) APIs](/rest/api/gettingstarted/#components-of-a-rest-api-requestresponse) are service endpoints that support different sets of HTTP operations (or methods).
 These HTTP methods allow you to perform different actions for your service's resources which cannot be performed with regular Azure CLI commands.
+It should be noted however, that `az rest` is not meant to replace any existing [Azure CLI command](/cli/azure/use-cli-effectively?view=azure-cli-latest&branch=main&tabs=bash%2Cbash2).

-In order to demonstrate how to use the Azure REST API with Azure CLI, you can walkthrough the following tutorial in which you learn how to create and update your Azure Container Registry (ACR):
+In order to demonstrate how to use the Azure REST API with Azure CLI, you can walkthrough the following tutorial in which you learn how to create and update your Azure Container Registry (ACR).
+The [Azure Container Registry](/azure/container-registry/container-registry-intro) is a managed registry service that allows you to create and maintain Azure container registries, in order to store and manage your container images and related artifacts.

-> [!div class="checklist"]
->
-> * Prerequisites
-> * Create an Azure Container Registry with PUT
-> * Update your Azure Container Registry with PATCH
-> * Get the description of your Azure Container Registry with GET
-> * Regenerate your Azure Container Registry credentials with POST
-> * Delete an Azure Container Registry with DELETE
-> * Clean up your Azure Container Registry resources
+By walking through this tutorial, you learn how to utilize the HTTP methods: PUT, PATCH, GET, POST, and DELETE to manage your Azure Container Registry resources.

 ## Prerequisites